 It’s possible that the same child may be eligible to be claimed as a dependent by more than one relative, such as when a child lives with a grandparent.

 The first rule states that If only one of the people is the child’s parent, the parent can claim the child.
 For example, a parent would take precedence over a grandparent caregiver.
 If no parent can claim the child as a qualifying child, the child is treated as the qualifying child of the person with the highest AGI.

 If someone else has already claimed your dependent, when you attempt to file your return electronically the IRS will reject your return.
 The IRS will apply the tiebreaker rules to see who has the right to claim the dependent, but they can only do this with a paper return.
-Mail in your return to the IRS (usually, paper returns take six to eight weeks to process).
+Mail in your return to the IRS (paper returns can take six to eight weeks, or more, to process).

 After the IRS processes your return, you may receive a letter from the asking you to file an amended return if you claimed the dependent in error, or do nothing if you did not make a mistake.
 The other person who claimed the dependent will get the same letter.
-If one of you doesn’t file an amended return, the IRS will audit one or both of you to determine who can claim the dependent.
+If one of you doesn’t file an amended return, the IRS will review both returns to determine who can claim the dependent.

 The rules surrounding qualifying children and claiming dependents can be complicated.
 If you realize you made a mistake and need to add or remove dependents from your return, you can file Form 1040X by mail.
 This is an amended tax return that will allow you to make the changes you need and explain why the changes are being made.
 In most cases, amended tax returns can be filed up to three years of the original filing deadline.